lvlup-sw/DataFerry/README.md

 # CacheProvider

 The `CacheProvider` class is a generic class that implements the `ICacheProvider<T>` interface.
 It is designed to provide caching functionality for any type of object.
 The class uses two types of caches: `MemoryCache` and `DistributedCache`.
 It also uses the `IRealProvider<T>` interface to retrieve s from the real provider when they are not found in the cache.
-The type of cache to use is determined by the CacheType parameter passed to the CacheProvider constructor.

 ## How to Instantiate CacheProvider

 To instantiate a `CacheProvider`, you need to provide the following:

+1. An instance of `IConnectionMultiplexer` for connecting to the Redis server.
-1. An instance of a class that implements the `IRealProvider<T>` interface.
+2. An instance of a class that implements the `IRealProvider<T>` interface.
 This is the "real provider" that the `CacheProvider` will use to retrieve s if they are not found in the cache.
-2. A `CacheType` value to specify the type of cache to use.
 3. An instance of `CacheSettings` to configure the cache.
 4. An instance of `ILogger` for logging.
-5. An optional `IConnectionMultiplexer` instance for connecting to a Redis server (only required if using `CacheType.Distributed`).

 Here's an example of how to instantiate a `CacheProvider`:

 ```
-// Using the Dependency Injection pattern
+// Get configuration
-var provider		= _serviceProvider.GetService<IRealProvider<YourPayload>>();
+var provider    = _serviceProvider.GetRequiredService<IRealProvider<Payload>>();
-var appsettings 	= _serviceProvider.GetService<IOptions<AppSettings>>();
-var cachesettings	= _serviceProvider.GetService<IOptions<CacheSettings>>().Value;
+var settings    = _serviceProvider.GetRequiredService<IOptions<CacheSettings>>().Value;
-var logger		= _serviceProvider.GetService<ILogger<YourClass>>();
+var logger      = _serviceProvider.GetRequiredService<ILogger<MockCachingOperation>>();
-var connection		= _serviceProvider.GetService<IConnectionMultiplexer>() ?? null;
+var connection  = _serviceProvider.GetRequiredService<IConnectionMultiplexer>();

-// Setup the CacheProvider
-CacheProvider<YourPayload> cacheProvider;
-CacheType cache = appsettings.Value.CacheType switch
-{
-    "Local" => CacheType.Local,
-    "Distributed" => CacheType.Distributed,
-    _ => throw new ArgumentException("The CacheType is invalid.")
-};

-// Try to instantiate the cache provider
+// Create the cache provider
-try
-{
-    cacheProvider = new(provider, cache, cachesettings, logger, connection);
-}
+CacheProvider<Payload> cacheProvider = new(connection, provider, settings, logger);
 ...
 ```